Skip to main content

 Bankruptcy records displayed as part of the New Burdens Project exhibition on Level 2 at The Hive © WAAS

 The project which began in April 2024, is now coming to a close at the end of March.
 During this time, the project has led to the cataloguing of a wide range of public records, including railway plans, magistrate and county court records, coroners records and patient case files.
-This exhibition aims to demonstrate the impact of some of this cataloguing work on the accessibility of these public records and the ways in which they can be used to researchers, including, for the purposes of local and family history.
+This exhibition aims to demonstrate the impact of some of this cataloguing work on the accessibility of these public records and the ways in which they can be used for researchers, including, for the purposes of local and family history.
 It is important to note that whilst certain sensitive records have been used in this display, such as bankruptcy, or court records, which are over 100 years old, more recent records held with us may still be restricted or closed as part of access and privacy legislation.

 We would like to also take this opportunity to thank the individuals, community and public sector organisations whom we have worked closely with during the project to improve overall accessibility to these public records, whilst combining them with other relevant records held with us.